MikhailKuklin/Interface_USPEX9.4.4_CRYSTAL/README.md

 2) Copy Create_CalcFolder.m file to directory src/FunctionFolder/sys

-3) Copy change_atoms files to src/FunctionFolder/Tool
+3) Copy change_atoms file to src/FunctionFolder/Tool

+4) Copy Initialize.m file to src/FunctionFolder/USPEX/src (it will create CRYSTAL_OUTPUTS folder where outputs files will be saved)

 Don't forget to make all of the script executable (chmod+x).